onagano-rh/unbound-playbooks/README.md

   - unbound and bastion are hard coded
   - proj1 etc. are free as long as this limit
 - limit: zero or single limit tag
+- limit: add and remove are orderd
+  - add is tested, remove is not
+  - remove deletes all entries, after that you can add
 - design: bastion, not localhost
   - awx can't do sudo on tower host
   - set all and delegate to exploit --limit